The Emergency Management Team

 - Cold Weather Plan (PDF, 412KB, 24 pages) - outlines the procedures and structures to be used by the Isle of Wight Council in response to cold weather on the Isle of Wight.

-We also hold copies of plans produced by our other departments and agencies (not listed) which could be of use in an emergency.
+We also hold copies of plans produced by other council services and partner agencies (not listed) which could be of use in an emergency.